pickettmap/Cooking-Buddy/index.md

-### Welcome to the Cooking Buddy Holistic Educational Webverse!
+# Welcome to the Cooking Buddy Holistic Educational Webverse!

 Have you come to be enlightened of the mythical wonders of cooking buddy?
 I hope so, because you'll experience mystical revelation whether you like it or not.

+This is where you'll find a collection of documents relating to the HCI cooking buddy project, including the project video and developmental documents.
+I hope you're ready to begin an unheralded cooking pilgrimage!

-# What is Cooking Buddy?
+## What is Cooking Buddy?
-Cooking buddy is an app designed to tech inexperienced cooks how to cook while also allowing more advanced cooks advance their skills too.
+Cooking buddy is an app that uses **AI ALGORITHMS** to help users, from inexperienced hatchling to wisened cuisinier, advance their cooking skills.

 ```markdown
 Syntax highlighted code block